-In 2022 and 2021, the Group entered into factoring transactions to accelerate the realization in cash of certain long-term receivables.
-The Group sold without recourse \$110 million and \$118 million of these receivables in the years ended December 31, 2022 and 2021 respectively, with a financial cost of less than \$1 million for both years.
+In 2023 and 2022, the Group entered into factoring transactions to accelerate the realization in cash of certain long-term receivables.
+The Group sold without recourse \$118 million and \$110 million of these receivables in the years ended December 31, 2023 and 2022 respectively, with a financial cost of \$5 million and \$1 million respectively.

 The major portion of other long-term receivables to which the expected credit loss model applies is long-term State receivables.
-Due to the existing history of zero-default on receivables originated by governments, the expected credit loss is assumed to be negligible as of December 31, 2022, and 2021.
+Due to the existing history of zero-default on receivables originated by governments, the expected credit loss is assumed to be negligible as of December 31, 2023, and 2022.
 Other non-current assets presented in the table above on the line "Other non-current assets" are composed of individually not significant amounts not deemed to have exposure of default.
 Consequently, no significant expected credit loss allowance was reported on other non-current assets at reporting date.